Changissnz/selfinterest/README.md

 in quality likens the noun to a tool.
-It is because of wanting control over their self and furthermore, over the understanding of their self-interest, that the human being desires for their will being their own.
+It is because of wanting control over their self and furthermore, over the understanding of their self-interest, that the human being desires for their will being for their own.
 "Autonomy" is the term of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.
+After this point made on sentience being non-automatic, there is still the matter of "correction" to argue for the artificial axiom not being capable of auto-correction.